Abashiri: Climate

+Demographics

+Per Japanese census data, the population of Abashiri has declined in recent decades.

 Economy

 Because of its short 130-day growing season, the crops in the region, such as oats, potatoes, and beans, are required to be hardy.
 Hay is also grown for local cows, horses, and sheep.
 The sea is an important part of the community as well as the economy, as fishing, oysters, and seaweed are important means of livelihood.

 Transportation

 Air

 Memanbetsu Airport is located in nearby Ōzora.

 Rail

 Abashiri is an important local port city and railway terminal (Abashiri Station).